Honda CR-V: Third generation (2007)

 The third generation CR-V went on sale in the U.S. in late September 2006 for the 2007 model year.
 Portions of the body structure, drivetrain, and suspension were carried over from the previous model, while both interior and exterior styling elements were changed significantly.
 The CR-V now featured a rear liftgate and bottom-side spare tire mount rather than a side-opening rear door and door-mounted spare.

-The third generation CR-V is powered by Honda's standard K-series 2.4 L inline-four engine.
+The third generation CR-V was powered by Honda's standard K-series 2.4 L inline-four engine.
 In North American markets, this engine's power is rated at 166 hp at 5,800 rpm and 161 lbft at 4,200 rpm.
 A 2.2 L i-CTDI diesel engine was offered in the European and Asian markets.
 The European market CR-V had the R20A 2.0 L gasoline engine, based on the Honda R-series i-VTEC SOHC engine found in the Honda Civic, as opposed to the previous CR-V offering the K20A.